 An original idea from Blocksil, our graphene enhanced coatings now include primers as well as top coats.
 The benefit to awkward to access sites such as mountain tops is a significantly longer coating life and hence reduced future recoating.
 The extra cost of using Blocksil developed coatings is easily outweighed by future labour and material savings.

 The photograph shows an Irish tower underway with Blocksil graphene coatings.
-The coating contractor, Aerial Contracting, is a specialist in this field and is an approved applicator of Blocksil coatings.

 But what is graphene?